signalfx/splunk-otel-collector-chart/docs/migration-from-sck.md

 ### Default `sourcetype` for containers logs

-`sourcetype` need to be checked as Splunk Connect for Kubernetes by defualt it is defined for containers as `kube:<container_name>`. `sourcetype` configuration can be checked in `values.yaml`.
+Both Splunk Connect for Kubernetes and Splunk OpenTelemetry Collector for Kubernetes define `sourcetype` for container logs as `kube:container:<container_name>` by default.
+But, Splunk Connect for Kubernetes explicitly defines the sourcetype of Kubernetes core components as `kube:<container_name>`.
+They are defined [here](https://github.com/splunk/splunk-connect-for-kubernetes/blob/2cae9b12bbd6545c9ef09b23e619b9783d9ceb38/helm-chart/splunk-connect-for-kubernetes/values.yaml#L330-L408)
-Splunk OpenTelemetry Collector for Kubernetes by defualt define `sourcetype` for containers as `kube:container:<container_name>`. `sourcetype` configuration can be change in `values.yaml` configuration file.
+`sourcetype` configuration can be changed by adding `logsCollection.containers.extraOperators` configuration.

 ### Extracted fields for logs